 We are glad that you have shown interest in our organization.
-Data protection is of a high priority for the management of the foundation Mi Cuerpo/Min Krop Denmark and Mi Cuerpo/Min Krop Colombia (both hereinafter referred to as Mi Cuerpo/Min Krop).
+Data protection is of a high priority for the management of the organization Mi Cuerpo/Min Krop Denmark, Mi Cuerpo/Min Krop Colombia and Mi Cuerpo-Min Krop Mexico (all hereinafter referred to as Mi Cuerpo/Min Krop).
 The use of the Internet pages of Mi Cuerpo/Min Krop is possible without any indication of personal data; however, if a data subject wants to use services via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

 The processing of personal data, such as the name, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to Mi Cuerpo/Min Krop.
 By means of this data protection declaration, our organization would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
 Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.

 As the data controller, Mi Cuerpo/Min Krop has implemented numerous technical and organizational measures to ensure the most complete protection possible of personal data processed through this website.